-- Soft drinks (colas, etc.) are often made with phosphoric acid, which gives them their “bite” on the tongue.
-Phosphoric acid kills microbes – and gut wall cells.)
+- Soft and sugary drinks (colas, etc.) often made with phosphoric acid, which gives them their “bite” on the tongue.
+Phosphoric acid kills microbes – and gut wall cells.

-- Coffee – the coffee oils that give coffee its taste are quite harsh on bacteria.
+- Too much coffee – the coffee oils that give coffee its taste are quite harsh on bacteria.

-- Alcohol – the glass of wine, that mug of beer may taste good, but, think about it: in the hospital, we dip our surgical instruments into alcohol to kill bacteria– and, yet, people drink it as a recreational beverage!
+- Too much alcohol – the glass of wine, that mug of beer may taste good, but, think about it: in the hospital, we dip our surgical instruments into alcohol to kill bacteria– and, yet, people drink it as a recreational beverage!
 Alcohol in the concentrations that people commonly drink kills every cell – plant or animal – that it touches.

-- Herbicides on plant foods – molecules intentionally designed to chemically injure plant cells.
+- Herbicides and pesticides on plant foods – which are intentionally designed to chemically injure plant cells.
 Most of the microbes in your gut share the same cell machinery as true plants – cell walls, chromosomes, etc. So, herbicides on foods can damage microbe balance, too.

 - Antibiotics from doctors’ prescriptions – often requested by the patient and dispensed reluctantly by the doctor for viral infections not affected by antibiotics.

-- Antimicrobials in the meats from factory-farmed animals are a HUGE problem, unbalancing our gut microbes and spawning antibiotic-resistant “super-bugs.”
+- Antimicrobials, hormones, and GMOs in the meat and dairy from factory-farmed animals are a HUGE problem, unbalancing our gut microbes and spawning antibiotic-resistant “super-bugs.”